 - Shape your pasta into a ball and cut it into 2.
 (This is specific to the quantity of flour and semolina we are using)

-- Pass through your pasta maker and cut in any shape you prefer.
+- Pass through your pasta roller and cut in any shape you prefer.

 Fresh pasta cooks very fast.
 When you are boiling it, the moment it starts floating, it's pretty much done.